-In this lesson, we’ll cover two ways to target your audience geographically:
+This lesson covers two ways to target your audience geographically:

 What you’ll learn:

-• Set up your site to target specific geographic regions
+- Set up your site to target specific geographic regions.

-• Encourage and leverage customer reviews
+- Encourage and leverage customer reviews.

-• Reach customers in specific countries effectively
+- Reach customers in specific countries effectively.

 If your business depends on customers in your geographic area, these strategies help search engines understand where you are and who you serve.